 Suggested courses Semester tot. h.
 ECTS

 English

-English for Masters Students I AS 3

-English for Masters Students II SS 3
+UniFr Language Center English course(s) for Master's Students# AS/SS - max 6

 Geosciences

-Non selected courses from the specialisation module

-Relevant courses from other MSc programmes in the D Department
+Non selected courses from the specialisation module Relevant courses from other MSc programmes in the

-(e.g. Earth Sciences or Nature, Society and Politics)
+Department (e.g. Earth Sciences or Nature, Society and

+Politics)

 Other disciplines

-Courses can also be chosen from other departments of the Faculty of Science and Medicine, from other faculties of the University of Fribourg as well as from other universities in Switzerland or abroad, with the consent of the supervisor of the Master thesis (list to be done at the latest during the Master preliminary).
-Courses already assessed in another programme cannot be chosen again, and vice versa.
+Courses can also be chosen from other departments of the Faculty of Science and Medicine, from other faculties of the University of Fribourg as well as from othe universities in Switzerland or abroad, with the consent of the supervisor of the Master thesis (list to be done at the latest during the Master preliminary).
+Course ence and

+om other

+r of the

+Courses